scala/scala3/docs/docs/reference/symmetric-meta-programming.md

       }
     }

-Since `Liftable` is a type class, instances can be conditional.
-For instance a `List` is liftable if its element type is:
+Since `Liftable` is a type class, its instances can be conditional.
+For example, a `List` is liftable if its element type is:

     implicit def ListIsLiftable[T: Liftable]: Liftable[List[T]] = new {